 The dry waterless P-trap MUST be removed before using a mechanical clean-out tool.
 If the dry valve is not removed, the seal will become damaged and will not operate as designed.
-This will become evident as you will begin to smell odors from the drainage.

 9. Black Tank Flusher

 Your RV is equipped with a black tank flusher.
 This feature is designed to rinse the interior portion of the black tank through a separate water connection port.
 To prevent water from backflowing, there is a flush valve installed in-line.
 See Section 14L(8), Docking Station User Instructions.